Phaethontis quadrangle: Mantle

 Much of the Martian surface is covered with a thick ice-rich, mantle layer that has fallen from the sky a number of times in the past.
 In some places a number of layers are visible in the mantle.

 Channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.

 Dust devil tracks

 Because a thin coating of fine bright dust covers much of the surface of Mars, passing dust devils remove the bright dust and expose the underlying dark surface.
+The patterns formed by the dust devil tracks change frequently; sometimes in just a few months.
 Dust devils have been seen from the ground and from orbiting spacecraft.
+Some dust devils are taller than the average tornado on Earth.
 They have even blown the dust off of the solar panels of the two Rovers on Mars, thereby greatly extending their lives.